-6. - (1) A pig shall be free to turn round without difficulty at all times.

-(2) The accommodation used for pigs shall be constructed in such a way as to allow each pig to -

-- (a) stand up, lie down and rest without difficulty; - (b) have a clean place in which it can rest; and

-(c) see other pigs, unless the pig is isolated for veterinary reasons.

-7. - (1) The dimension of any stall or pen shall be such that the internal area is not less than the square of the length of the pig, and no internal side is less than 75% of the length of the pig, the length of the pig in each case being measured from the tip of its snout to the base of its tail while it is standing with its back straight.

-(2) This paragraph shall not apply in relation to a female pig for the period between seven days before the predicted day of her farrowing and the day on which the weaning of her piglets (including any piglets fostered by her) is complete.

-(3) A person shall not be guilty of an offence in accordance with regulation 13(1) of contravening or failing to comply with this paragraph by reason of the keeping of a pig in a stall or pen -

-(a) while it is undergoing any examination, test, treatment or operation carried out for veterinary purposes;

-(b) for the purposes of service, artificial insemination or collection of semen;

-(c) while it is fed on any particular occasion;

-(d) for the purposes of marking, washing or weighing it;

-- (e) while its accommodation is being cleaned; or - (f) while it is awaiting loading for transportation, provided that the period during which it is so kept is not longer than necessary for that purpose.
+- 6. (1) A pig shall be free to turn round without difficulty at all times. - (2) The accommodation used for pigs shall be constructed in such a way as to allow each pig to - - (a) stand up, lie down and rest without difficulty; - (b) have a clean place in which it can rest; and - (c) see other pigs, unless the pig is isolated for veterinary reasons. - 7.
+(1) The dimension of any stall or pen shall be such that the internal area is not less than the square of the length of the pig, and no internal side is less than 75% of the length of the pig, the length of the pig in each case being measured from the tip of its snout to the base of its tail while it is standing with its back straight. - (2) This paragraph shall not apply in relation to a female pig for the period between seven days before the predicted day of her farrowing and the day on which the weaning of her piglets (including any piglets fostered by her) is complete, provided that, after farrowing, she has sufficient space to enable her to adopt a comfortable posture in which she can be suckled. - (3) A person shall not be guilty of an offence in accordance with regulation 13(1) or failing to comply with this paragraph by reason of the keeping of a pig in a stall or pen- - (a) while it is undergoing any examination, test, treatment or operation carried out for veterinary purposes; - (b) for the purposes of service, artificial insemination or collection of semen; - (c) while it is fed on any particular occasion; - (d) for the purposes of marking, washing or weighing it; - (e) while its accommodation is being cleaned; or - (f) while it is awaiting loading for transportation, provided that the period during which it is so kept is not longer than necessary for that purpose.